FRR-MAD/frr-mad/README.md

 ## Build

 It's recommended to have a dedicated build host for frr-mad.
-The applications should be build staticaly, to remove any dependencies issues.
-To build it, clonse the repo and execute make.
+The applications should be built statically, to remove any dependency issues.
+To build it, clone the repo and execute make.
 Provided make is installed.
 Otherwise follow the build instructions down below.

 ```sh
 mkdir -p /tmp/frr-mad-binaries/